 - CPRO inspires, supports and provides direction for a wide variety of initiatives that aim to improve and revitalize Columbia Pike and its adjacent neighborhoods.

-- CPRO strives to keep area residents and businesses informed and engaged by hosting a variety of community events and a Farmers Market; promoting Columbia Pike as a great place to live, operate a business, or develop properties; and encouraging planning that will lead to smart growth.
+- CPRO strives to keep area residents and businesses informed and engaged by hosting a variety of community events and Farmers Market; promoting Columbia Pike as a great place to live, operate a business, or develop properties; and encouraging planning that will lead to smart growth.

 - CPRO works to achieve the vision of a vibrant and pedestrian-friendly urban corridor.